Colfax Railroad Museum

-The Colfax Railroad Museum is a railroad museum in Colfax, Wisconsin.
+The Colfax Railroad Museum is a railroad museum in Colfax, Wisconsin housed in the 1914 Sandstone Minneapolis, St. Paul and Sault Ste.
+Marie Railroad Depot.

 Collection

 The museum houses a collection of equipment from railroads that served western Wisconsin and eastern Minnesota.
 The collection includes Soo Line caboose number 273, Barney and Smith Car Company heavyweight coach number 991, and Soo Line GP30 number 703, and other cars.

 The depot houses the large collection of railroad lanterns, railroad china, and the nation's largest railroad paperweight collection.
 Exhibits in the museum illustrate the items of material culture that people encountered in their day-to-day activities with the railroads and how technology changed over time.